Will a payment break affect my credit score?

 Will a payment break impact my credit score?

-Taking an agreed payment holiday should not have a negative impact on your credit score in itself.
+Taking an agreed payment holiday should not have a negative effect on your credit score in itself.
 But this doesn’t mean that your score can’t change due to other factors

 If you can’t afford to maintain your repayments you must update your lender as soon as possible.
 If you stop or reduce your repayments without speaking to them first, you could face late fees, and missed payments could show up in your credit report, which may impact on further lending.
 Your credit score could also suffer, and missed payments could lead to potential default action.